Skip to Content

 The very start of the Routeburn Track crossing the first suspension bridge

 Another hiking trail near Glenorchy you may have already heard of is the Routeburn Track.
 As one of New Zealand’s 10 Great Walks, it’s safe to say it’s a popular hike.
-Although the full trail is 32 kilometers long (20 miles) you can actually do lots of different day hikes on the Routeburn Track.
+Although the full trail is 32 kilometers long (20 miles) you can do many different day hikes on the Routeburn Track.

-While it isn’t free there are guided hikes or more moderate walking tours if you are a bit intimidated to try it with kids on your own.
-I think the guide sharing their knowledge about the area, native wildlife, and plants would be a good way to keep your kids attention.
+While it isn’t free, there are guided hikes of the Routeburn Track if you are a bit intimidated to try it with kids on your own.
+I think the guide sharing their knowledge about the area, native wildlife, and plants would be a good way to keep your kids’ attention.
+You’ll hike for 2.5 hours, across suspension bridges and following the Routeburn River.
+You can see waterfalls and hear the birds in the distance, it’s quite lovely!

-To reach the Routeburn Track trailhead you will need to take a 20-minute drive out of Glenorchy to Routeburn Shelter.
-Part of the access road is gravel so you need to take it slow.
+To reach the Routeburn Track trailhead, you must take a 20-minute drive out of Glenorchy to Routeburn Shelter.
+Part of the access road is gravel, so you need to take it slow.

 16. Lake Hayes Loop